isomerpages/pa-mgwanted/_course-directory/1-lifestyle-and-leisure.md

 								<p><img src="/images/course-directory/lifestyle-leisure/tbn-growing-edibles-at-home-workshop-online-courses.jpg" alt="Growing Edibles at Home Workshop (Online)"></p>
 							</div>
 							<div class="desc-container-right">
-								<p>Learn to grow edible plants without using expensive tools.
-This is an easy, fast, and smart way to grow your own healthy plant-based food.</p>
+								<p>Edible plants are plants planted for the purpose of consumption.
+Learn how to grow and consume edible plants without using expensive or complicated equipment.
+This is an easy, fast, and smart way to fit healthy nutrient-dense greens into your diet.</p>
 								<p class="desc_extra"><strong>Course Fee</strong>:<br>$5 (Member), $10 (Non-Member)</p>
 							</div>
 						</div>